 Today, the importance of upholding the continued Islamic scholastic legacy is like never before.
 Each generation that passes upon the great prophetic era presents its people-Muslim and non-Muslim, men and women-with unique challenges and, as we learn from Hadith, vulnerability to deviation severer than that of any time before.
 The onus is therefore on us to decide whether to adopt the brilliant and liberating legacy of knowledge, or to keep ourselves in dark ignorance, standing the coming generations in bad stead.

 We are fortunate to live in an age of remarkable advance in communications technology where nearly anything we can imagine is within reach.
 Indeed, the Internet perhaps puts too much within reach and leaves too little to the imagination.
 The potential harms of such technology realized, however, we can make proper use of the technological tools we have in the cause of seeking and preserving sacred knowledge.
 Today, we can be part of the continued legacy using the latest advances of our time.

 Darul Uloom is an online Islamic institute, a continuation of the chain of sacred madrassas that have transferred the legacy of knowledge from one generation to another.
 This online institute was founded to preserve and deliver knowledge to men and women of all ages from all over the world.
-It follows a comprehensive, five-year Alim degree program covering the following subjects:
+It follows a comprehensive, six-years Alim/Alimah degree program covering the following subjects: